 More photos and details after the planning tips.

-PLANNING TIPS - Palacio da Pena, Sintra, Portugal
+Planning tips & Map - Palacio da Pena, Sintra, Portugal

 How to get to the Pena Palace in Sintra